 Although we also regard Pohjola Insurance as a core entity, we anticipate that the Finnish resolution framework will exclude insurance activities from a bail-in process.
-For this reason, we equalize our long-term ratings on the subsidiary with our 'a+' assessment of OP Financial's unsupported GCP.
-The stable outlook reflects our view that the subsidiary will remain integral to the enlarged group's strategy.
-It also takes into account that group will maintain its strong business franchise, strong earnings capacity, and an adequate capital and risk profile.
-Pohjola Insurance could further build up its market-leading position of 34% in Finland, despite a stagnating nonlife insurance market.
-Underwriting earnings in nonlife slightly decreased in June 2020 with an operating combined ratio of 89.3%, compared with 92.7% as of December 2019.
+For this reason, we equalize our long-term ratings on the subsidiary with our 'a+' assessment of OP Financial Group's unsupported GCP.
+The stable outlook is aligned with that of its parent and reflects our view that the subsidiary will remain integral to the enlarged group's strategy.
+It also takes into account that group will maintain its sound business franchise, strong earnings capacity, and an adequate capital and risk profile.
+Pohjola Insurance could further build up its market-leading position of around 34% in Finland, despite a stagnating nonlife insurance market.
+Underwriting earnings in nonlife improved for the first nine months 2020 with an operating combined ratio of 86.0%, compared with 92.7% as of December 2019 and 91.8% in Q3 2019.
+Claims incurred were down year-on-year mainly driven by the lower economic activity as a result of the pandemic.
 Excluding any extraordinary effects of changes in the discount rate, we expect Pohjola to further deliver sound and stable underwriting profitability with an operating combined ratio of 90%-93% and sustainable growth in the nonlife segment during 2020-2022.
 This assumption is based on the ongoing risk-adequate pricing, and efficient management of claims expenses.
 In addition, Pohjola is constantly modernizing its insurance business in terms of claims handling processes and digitalization to retain its market-leading position.

-In the life insurance segment, OP Life is gradually shifting its business to unit-linked.
+In the life insurance segment, OP Life (unrated) is gradually shifting its business to unit-linked.
 Its unit-linked provision increased to €10.3 billion in June 2020 from €3.1 billion in 2010, and constitutes about 80% of the total reserves for with-profit and unit-linked insurance (excluding Suomi-Mutual portfolios).
 We regard this shift to capital-light products as positive.

 In addition, commission and fee income has increased, which makes the overall life insurance earnings less interest-rate-sensitive.
-OP Financial is steering its insurance subsidiaries capitalization according to Solvency II targets: life insurance has a Solvency II ratio of 152% (limit: 130%) and the nonlife insurance of 139% (limit: 120%) as of June 2020, excluding transitional measures.
-We do not expect OP Financial to overcapitalize its insurance subsidiaries and therefore, we expect ongoing dividend payouts to the parent from the subsidiaries and a relatively stable development of capitalization levels.
+OP Financial Group is steering its insurance subsidiaries' capitalization according to Solvency II targets: life insurance has a Solvency II ratio of 169% (limit: 130%) and the nonlife insurance of 146% (limit: 120%) as of Sept.
+30, 2020, excluding transitional measures.
+We do not expect OP Financial Group to overcapitalize its insurance subsidiaries and therefore, we expect ongoing dividend payouts to the parent from the subsidiaries and a relatively stable development of capitalization levels.